-A list of key project team members with brief biographies that explain the capability of the team to pursue their idea.
-If the team has not yet found team members with the skill sets required by the project, they should identify those gaps, outline those roles, and note how they intend to fill those positions.
+A list of key team members with brief biographies that explain the team's capability to pursue the idea.
+If the team has not yet found members with the skill sets required for the project, they should identify those gaps, outline those roles, and note how they intend to fill the positions.
 Non-student advisors may also be listed in this section.
-(Recommended length: 1⁄2 page in length)
+(Recommended length: $\frac{1}{2}$ page.)